Any recipe will taste absolutely delicious with Mixed Herbs!

 Tarragon has an intense, sweet, and licorice-like flavor.
 In addition, it has a slightly grassy and anise smell, making it a great addition to fish, chicken, stews, vegetables, sauces, omelets, and pickles.

+You will surely enjoy your mornings more with herbal tea with some tarragon.
+It also tastes great in chicken, turkey, and seafood.
 I suggest using it for dishes like Fried Eggs, Roast Chicken, and Grilled Salmon.

 Thyme